chintamanil/cybershield/docs/index.md

 ## 🚀 **Current Status**

-CyberShield is a **production-ready AI cybersecurity platform** live at [cybershield-ai.com](https://cybershield-ai.com) with the following capabilities:
+CyberShield is a **production-ready AI cybersecurity platform** with the following capabilities:

 ### **🌐 Production Infrastructure**
 - **Custom Domain**: cybershield-ai.com with AWS Certificate Manager SSL (auto-renewal)